CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/post/post-process-cyclecloud.md

 ./bldit_combine.csh gcc |& tee ./bldit_combine.gcc.log
 ```

-Copy the bldit script from the repo.
+Copy the bldit script from the repo, as it was corrected to use CMAQv533 rather than CMAQv532.

 ```
 cd /shared/build/openmpi_gcc/CMAQ_v533/POST/calc_tmetric/scripts